Cốc Cốc: History

+Cốc Cốc was founded in 2008 as iTim Technologies LLC by Victor Lavrenko, a Soviet-born Israeli entrepreneur, the founding CTO of Mail.ru, and founder and CEO of the Russian search engine Nigma, along with Vietnamese co-founders Lê Văn Thanh, Nguyễn Thanh Bình, and Nguyễn Đức Ngọc.
+Lavrenko leveraged his experience from Mail.ru and Nigma, with the initial ambition of dominating the Vietnamese market as a search engine.
+The Vietnamese co-founders concentrated on developing Vietnamese language-related features, including algorithm improvements, product management, and operational functions.

 Two months after the official release, the number of Cốc Cốc users in Vietnam surpassed Opera and later Safari and Internet Explorer.

 On 2 April 2014, Cờ Rôm+ was officially re-branded as the Cốc Cốc browser to unify the company's brands under that name: Cốc Cốc Search Engine, Cốc Cốc browser and Nhà Nhà mobile app.

 In October 2017, Cốc Cốc reached more than 22 million users and ranked as the second most popular browser in Vietnam after Google Chrome.

 Features

 Cốc Cốc has a mechanism to perform reverse domain name resolution, allowing the bypassing of blocked websites (including Facebook) on DNS.
 This feature debuted on 14 May 2013, in the first official release of the browser.